Bullying at Work: Is It Legal?

 In some situations, workplace bullying does rise to the level of harassment.
 However, in order to file a lawsuit under one of the laws we mentioned previously, you must be a member of a protected group.
 According to the Equal Employment Opportunities Commission (EEOC), to file a workplace harassment claim, you will likely need to show that you have endured abusive conduct based on one of the following:

 - National origin;

 Currently, there are no laws in place specifically to prevent bullying.
 Workplace health and safety advocates, however, have developed the Healthy Workplace Bill, which aims to provide an avenue through which targets of bullying can file claims against the employees perpetrating the harms, as well as employers in certain situations.
 Furthermore, the Occupational Safety and Health Administration can process workplace bullying as a workplace hazard, as well, allowing for plaintiffs to file claims through this channel.

 Until a law such as the Healthy Workplace Bill is passed, filing a claim based on workplace bullying can be complicated.
 An experienced West Palm Beach labor lawyer can help.
-Contact Scott • Wagner and Associates today for more information.
+Contact Scott Law Team today for more information.